 Researcher:- Henry Lancaster

 The vibrant mobile market has seen a fall in the number of subscribers in recent years as customers respond to attractive off-net pricing and bundled offers from the main providers.
-The market underwent considerable changes following the merger of Wind and 3 Italia to become Wind Tre in January 2017.
+The market underwent considerable changes following the merger of Wind and 3 Italia (becoming Wind Tre).
 As a result of the merger the market gained a new entrant in the form of Iliad, which secured access to spectrum and to part of Wind Tre’s infrastructure to enable it to offer services while its own network is being developed.
 The company launched services in May 2018 and by the following August had secured more than two million subscribers.
 The evident popularity of its offers has considerably disrupted the market, leading competitors to rethink their strategies.
 Wind Tre in particular struggled with customers losses in 2018, while the continuing effort to merge the networks of Wind and 3 Italia was disrupted by the brief ban on commercial ties with its principal vendor ZTE.

-This report analyses the key aspects of the Italian telecom market, providing the latest data and statistics on the country and the fixed network services sector.
+This report analyses the key aspects of the Italian telecom market, providing key data and statistics on the country and the fixed network services sector.
 It also reviews the main regulatory issues including number portability and local loop unbundling.
-In addition the report covers the fixed-line and mobile broadband markets, including the burgeoning fibre sector.
-The report also reviews the mobile market, including statistics, regulatory issues and an assessment of mobile data services.
-It profiles the major providers and assesses the impact of emerging technologies on their strategies for coming years.
+The report also covers the fixed and fixed-wireless broadband markets, including the burgeoning fibre sector.
+In addition the report analyses the mobile market, including statistics, regulatory issues and developments with mobile data services as operators plan for 5G in 2019.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.